CodeReclaimers/neat-python/docs/module_summaries.rst

   5. Call :py:meth:`de.start(exit_on_stop=True) <distributed.DistributedEvaluator.start>`.
 The ``start()`` call will block on the secondary nodes and call :pylib:`sys.exit(0) <sys.html#sys.exit>` when the NEAT evolution finishes.
 This means that the following code will only be executed on the primary node.
   6. Start the evaluation using :py:meth:`p.run(de.evaluate, number_of_generations) <population.Population.run>`.
   7. Stop the secondary nodes using :py:meth:`de.stop() <distributed.DistributedEvaluator.stop>`.
   8. You are done.
-You may want to save the winning genome or show some statistics.
+You may want to save the winning genome(s) or show some :py:mod:`statistics`.

   See :file:`examples/xor/evolve-feedforward-distributed.py` for a complete example.

-Note: Contains a number of private methods (starting with ``_``), which are not documented below.
+  Note: Contains a number of private methods (starting with ``_``), which are usually not documented below.

   .. py:data:: MODE_AUTO
   .. py:data:: MODE_PRIMARY
   .. py:data:: MODE_SECONDARY

     Values - which should be treated as constants - that are used for the ``mode`` argument of :py:class:`DistributedEvaluator`.
-MODE_AUTO uses :py:func:`host_is_local()` and the specified ``addr`` of the :term:`primary node` to decide the mode; the other two specify it.
+If MODE_AUTO, :py:func:`determine_mode()` uses :py:func:`host_is_local()` and the specified ``addr`` of the :term:`primary node` to decide the mode; the other two specify it.

+  .. py:data:: STATE_RUNNING
+  .. py:data:: STATE_SHUTDOWN
+  .. py:data:: STATE_FORCED_SHUTDOWN

+    Values - which should be treated as constants - that are used to determine the current state (whether the secondaries should be continuing the run or not).

   .. py:exception:: ModeError(RuntimeError)